KLupa/Lupa_CSCI2270_FinalProject/README.md

 Open issues/Bugs:

-Issues with sequencing in deletecity.
-After deleting a city from vertices, the adjacency vectors get all out of whack Make districtinfestation more dynamic, as of now it is hard-coded to accept a max of 5 districts
+-Issues with sequencing in deletecity.
+After deleting a city from vertices, the adjacency vectors get all out of whack

+-Make districtinfestation more dynamic, as of now it is hard-coded to accept a max of 5 districts